 Cash Needs of Rideshare Drivers

 Getting an Uber or Lyft is as quick as opening an app and tapping a few buttons.
 Being a rideshare driver can come with just as much ease.
 When you become a rideshare driver, however, you may have certain financial concerns.
-What if you get into an accident and needs funds for repairs?
+What if you get into an accident and need funds for repairs?
 Or what if you need money before rideshare business picks up?
 Being able to have financial security when starting a new job is important.
 Waiting to get paid on the other hand can be stressful.
 So how do you get money when you just started a new job?

 Up-front Expenses as a Rideshare Driver